Mayor Durkan aims to repair and reopen the West Seattle Bridge by mid-2022. Can the work move faster?

 When the bridge is repaired, SDOT has pledged to conduct full inspections twice a year and to watchdog a full electronic network of monitoring devices.

 Durkan said that a few weeks ago she favored the steel-arch replacement option.
 New spans could be built off-site, while the 1984 bridge is partly demolished, and delivered by barge.
-Ted Zoli, national bridge engineer for HTNB Corp, said the project could be completely by spring 2023.
+Ted Zoli, national bridge engineer for HNTB Corp, said the project could be completed by spring 2023.

 But that version didn’t seem so rapid once Durkan studied local projects, such as the Elliott Bay Seawall, which needed a year or longer to win environmental permits.
 Briefings by members of Congress convinced her the federal government wouldn’t act on an infrastructure bill that would make new bridge money available until mid- to late next year, she said.